-We go into the New Year with thoughts on our personal goals, but what about the goals for our business or community organisation?
+We go into the New Year with thoughts on our personal goals, but what about the goals for our community organisation?
 2018 was a year that highlighted to us the benefits of a good 3-5 year strategic plan, irrespective of size of the operation.
-I put together this article based on real life experience of organisations that are missing out on opportunities because they skipped over some important elements of the strategic planning process.
+I put together this article based on real-life experience of organisations that are missing out on opportunities because they skipped over some important elements of the strategic planning process.

 Ask yourselves, is your strategic plan worth the paper it’s written on?
 Can you put a figure on the value of your plan and its impact on the customers or community you serve?
 You would be surprised how a well thought out and effective plan could more than double your revenue and improve your credibility These are the strategic plans that we use for supporting funding proposals for clients.
 Unfortunately, we don’t see enough of them.

 What do these stand out strategic plans look like?
 What makes them so successful?

 Here are five ways to get the value out of your plan, grow your credibility and increase your revenue:

 A strategic plan aims to achieve outcomes over a 3 to 5 year period, not 12 months.
 Anything less than the longer time frame is operational.
 To grow or become sustainable requires ingredients such as access to human resources, research and development, governance, finances and infrastructure, as well as the ability to measure your success within realistic time frames.
 If you haven’t got clearly defined strategic goals, how can you design effective marketing, human resource and financial plans?
 How can people contribute to the direction of the organisation if it’s not clearly articulated?

 2 Get outside help right from the start